slabgorb/flatbot/README.md

 ### Testing Flatbot Locally

 You will need to install Redis (http://jasdeep.ca/2012/05/installing-redis-on-mac-os-x/) before you can run Flatbot locally.
+Some local

+   export HUBOT_FLOWDOCK_LOGIN_EMAIL=kavery@fwk.com
+   export HUBOT_AUTH_ADMIN=kavery@fwk.com
+   export HUBOT_FLOWDOCK_LOGIN_PASSWORD=pepper123

 You can test flatbot by running the following.
 Note that we use the Flowdock adapter.